infamouscoder3937/GH-chart-art/README.md

 ## Features

 - **Text to Art:** Convert any text into a pattern on your contribution graph.
-- **Fill Chart:** Completely fill your contribution graph for a given year with commits.
+- **Fill Chart:** Completely fill your contribution graph for a given year.
 - **Randomize Commits:** Make commits on random days throughout a chosen year.
-- **Customizable:** Choose the year, the text, and the commit message.
+- **Commit Density:** Control the "shade" of green on your graph with a `--level` setting (1-5).
+- **Dry Run Mode:** Preview your art without making a single commit using `--dry-run`.
+- **Safety First:** The tool checks if Git is installed and warns you before adding to a repository with an existing history.
+- **User-Friendly:** Colorful and clear output makes the tool easy and fun to use.

 ## Requirements